-On 22 March 2017, the Business Case for the upgrade of the Police's back office system by the Multi-Force Shared Service ('MFSS') to "Oracle Cloud Computing" (project Fusion) was approved.
-On review of the progress of the project in 2017-18, it was noted that:
+On 22 March 2017, the Police, Fire and Crime Commissioner and the Chief Constable approved the Business Case for the upgrade of the Police's back office system by the Multi Force Shared Service (MFSS) to "Oracle Cloud Computing" (project Fusion).
+On review of the progress of the project in 2018-19, we noted that:

-- The project was unlikely to be delivered by the expected implementation date of 1st of April 2018; - As a result of the delayed implementation and the addition of a new partner, the project was projected to overspend by £4.995m of which £0.667m would be borne by Northamptonshire Police and Crime Commissioner; and - The expected functionality of the newly implemented system was not in line with the original scope, which will reduce the recurring revenue savings expected from implementing the project.
+The project was not delivered until 1 April 2019 a year after its expected implementation date of 1 April 2018;

+- As a result of the delayed implementation and the addition of a new partner, in 2018/19 the share of Police, Fire and Crime Commissioner and Chief Constable's MFSS budget increased from £2.2 million to £4.2 million with an extra £1.9 million costs attributable to Project Fusion, funded from the Police, Fire and Crime Commissioner's earmarked reserves; and - The expected functionality of the newly implemented system was not in line with the original scope, which has reduced the recurring revenue savings expected from implementing the project.

-In investigating these issues, Northamptonshire Police identified that MFSS did not have adequate governance and monitoring arrangements in place at to enable them to exercise significant influence on the progress of the project.
-As such we have concluded that these issues are evidence of weaknesses in the Northamptonshire Police and Crime Commissioner's arrangements for commissioning services effectively to support the delivery of strategic priorities.
+In investigating these issues, the Police, Fire and Crime Commissioner and Chief Constable identified that MFSS did not have adequate governance and monitoring arrangements in place to enable them to exercise significant influence on the progress of the project and cost implications.
+As such we have concluded that these issues are evidence of weaknesses in the Chief Constable for Northamptonshire's arrangements for commissioning services effectively to support the delivery of strategic priorities."